Cannabis (Marijuana) Use in Adults: Information for Primary Care

 The Fast Alcohol Screening Test (FAST)

-The following screening questions are based on the diagnostic criteria of the DSM-5.
+The following screening questions are based on the DSM-5 criteria:

 - I’m going to ask you a few questions, based on the last 12 months…

 - How much cannabis did you use in the past week or month?